untwisted/untwisted/BOOK.md

     xmap(con, LOAD, lambda con, data: sys.stdout.write('%s\r\n' % data))
 ~~~

-In the 'setup' the line below maps the event CLOSE to the lambda that calls the function 'lose'.
+In the setup the line below maps the event CLOSE to the lambda that calls the function lose.
 The
-function 'lose' is used to close the connection and unregister the socket from the reactor.
+function lose is used to close the connection and unregister the socket from the reactor.

 ~~~python
     xmap(con, CLOSE, lambda con, err: lose(con))
 ~~~

-The line below just maps the event LOAD that is spawned by the handle 'Stdin' to a lambda that writes
+The line below just maps the event LOAD that is spawned by the handle Stdin to a lambda that writes
 to stdout.

 ~~~python
     xmap(con, LOAD, lambda con, data: sys.stdout.write('%s\r\n' % data))
 ~~~

-Saving the file as 'msg_server.py' and running it with:
+Saving the file as msg_server.py and running it with:

 ~~~
 python2 msg_server.py -a '0.0.0.0' -p 1235 -b 50